-6. Summary of comments or views not accepted and the reasons for not accepting them
+6. Summary of comments or views not accepted and the reasons for not accepting them A summary of comments and views not accepted and the reasons will be inserted once the comment period concludes.

-All comments were accepted.

 7. Summary

 Rental housing affordability, fair housing, and homelessness remain top priorities.
 The ongoing disaster response and recovery efforts from the 2017 and 2019 fires, a major flood and the COVID-19 pandemic, all in the last five years, have had a substantial impact on housing stability across the County, but has had particularly burdensome impacts for lower income renters and protected class populations.
 The public input to prioritize stable and equitable housing is more intense and broad-based than was voiced in the development phase of earlier Consolidated Plans.